Got the book already? Want more?

 Trevor’s debut (Brobots) outperformed self-publishing averages reaching the top 2% for LGBT science fiction on a leading web store—twice.
 The next two books in the trilogy (Red Gods Sing, Balance of Estubria) performed similarly and featured in Geek Syndicate, QueerSciFi, and Gay Star News.
 A Netgalley professional gave the whole series five stars.
 Brobots: The Complete Source Code (2019) is now an omnibus edition with Beaten Track Publishing.

 A member of the SOA, he lives with his husband in Europe.
 An ISFDB entry exists.
-Read the long version >
+Read the full-length biography >

 With the aim of transparency, and a motive of glee: All reviews on this website are given by individuals not known to the author.
 In some cases reviews required the sending of a free copy.
 In the case of “Brobots” some reviews will refer to the individual, self-published, originals and some to the trilogy omnibus out with Beaten Track Pubishing.